Start your journey with us.

 Finally, the iXperience curriculum wasn’t just about “coding.”
 After just a few days writing Ruby code in the command line, we were tasked with thinking of a real-world problem we could address with technology.
 In addition, I learned not only about back-end development, but also about front-end and design issues.
 Much like the customer-first view that many businesses pursue, we were constantly encouraged to create UI that was user-first and designed to delight.

-Different Kind of Teamwork
+Different Kind of Teamwork.

 I think a lot of people think of coders sitting alone in dark basements surrounded by pizza boxes, hacking away for days on end.
 That was definitely my perception going into the summer, but I left iXperience with a deeper appreciation of teamwork and collaboration.
 My project team initially tried to divide the components of our web app into “silos,” with each of us taking responsibility for a different aspect of the design and development.
 We quickly realized, however, that this approach left us progressing only in fits and starts, and we needed to support each other actively in order to develop a coherent final product.